sharajk/Link_updating/README.md

 *corresponding author (sharaj.kunjar@gmail.com)

-The packages used in the codes are: ggplot2, dplyr, ggpubr, deSolve and scales
+The packages used in the codes are: ggplot2, dplyr, ggpubr, deSolve, ggridges, svglite and scales

 Structure of the repository:
 * Incoming_model.R and Outgoing_model.R contain the functions that generate all the simulations on the mathematical models described in the manuscript.